huntdatacenter/docs/docs/system-status.md

 # System status

-::: warning Planned maintenance

-**2023-04-24 09:00-11:00** - We plan to implement changes to our core network infrastructure.
-This will impact the external connectivity to and from all labs for all users.
+::: tip All systems

+Operational

 :::

+We monitor HUNT Cloud.
+Updates will be posted here if there is any service or performance interruption.

+Latest system updates:

+**2023-04-24 09:00** - We plan to implement changes to our core network infrastructure.
+This will impact the external connectivity to and from all labs for all users between 9-11 am.

+**2023-03-14 15:00** - All systems operational.

-**2023-03-14 14:00** - At around 14:00 we noticed issues with VPN.
+**2023-03-14 14:00** - We have noticed issues with the VPN connection.
 We are currently working on resolving the issue.
 New update 15:00.

-**2023-03-14 15:00** - All systems operational.

 <!--